AbhishekSatpathy4848/Web_Enthusiasts_Club_Habit_Tracker_APP/README.md

 # Web_Enthusiasts_Club_Habit_Tracker_APP

-# Habit-Tracking-App-Flutter
-App Project for IRIS Recruitment
+App Project for Web Enthusiasts Club Recruitment - Task ID:

+## Technologies Used
+- Flutter
+- Dart
+- Hive
+- Firebase

 ## List of Implemented Features

 ### Login and Registration:
 - Login and Registration functionalities were implemented using the Firebase Authentication API.
-The app handles API responses related to incorrect passwords, invalid emails, weak passwords etc.
+The app handles API responses related to incorrect passwords, invalid emails, weak passwords, network errors etc.

 - Implemented Auto-Login.
 The user doesn't need to authenticate everytime the app is restarted.
 Their authentication state is checked everytime the app is opened and they are auto-logged in depending on the AuthState.